 In May 2013, the Ollachea ESIA received final approval from the Community of Ollachea; and in September 2013, the MEM approved the ESIA.
-With the approval of the ESIA, the Company is now advancing its application for a Construction Permit for the Ollachea Gold Mine.
+After approval of the ESIA, the Company submitted its application for a Construction Permit for the Ollachea Gold Mine.
 The Company expects to receive the Construction Permit in the second quarter of 2014.
+The Construction Permit is final significant permit required to build the mine.

 In parallel with the Construction Permit activities, the Company continues to advance project financing negotiations.
 Management expects to have a Project Loan Facility, subject to certain conditions, in place during the second quarter of 2014.
-These negotiations include the consolidation of the Company's existing Macquarie Bank debt facility into the new Project Loan Facility.
+These negotiations include the consolidation of the Company's existing Macquarie Bank Finance Facility into the new Project Loan Facility.
 Based upon the indicative term sheet received from Macquarie Bank, the Project Loan Facility is expected to be for a total amount of up to \$120 million.
-After the consolidation of the existing \$30 million project finance facility, this equates to up to \$90 million of new funds for the construction of the mine.
+After the consolidation of the existing \$30 million Finance Facility, this equates to up to \$90 million of new funds for the construction of the mine.